rebremer/ms-identity-python-webapp-backend/README.md

 This sample demonstrates a Python web application that signs-in users with the Microsoft identity platform and retrieves data from an Azure SQL Database.
 Use case is described as follows.

 - 1a: User logs in and the python web application and obtains a JWT access token from Azure AD
-- 1b: User call a REST API to fetch data using token
+- 1b: User calls a REST API to fetch data using token
 - 2: Web app matches the claims in the token with required roles to verify if user is allowed to retrieve data
 - 3: Web app authenticate to the database.
 Two scenarios are supported in this web app as follows:
   - Scenario a.
 AAD Application Identity: The Identity of the application is used to create bearer token and to authenticate to the database